 Just prior to her untimely death, Zon’s sister-in-law, Sandy Spencer, gave him her primary cello, a modern instrument built by Ray Melanson in Rochester, MA.
 Sandy’s wonderful instrument is currently for sale.
 Once sold, Sandy’s generosity will also further the mission of Juno.

 Jo Dorchester’s inspiring generosity was instrumental in the vision for the Juno Orchestra.
 Though unassuming and gentle, Jo’s passion for learning – about the cello, yes, but all aspects of music – was heroic.
 The title Juno Orchestra honors Jo’s name (her name among friends), balances against the male-dominated heavens, recalls the nearly obsolete definition of ‘dear one’, and hearkens toward the explorations of NASA’s Juno expedition to Jupiter and beyond.

 The dream of forging the opportunity for a professional chamber orchestra to work is now a reality.
-The Juno Orchestra Project will celebrate the Brattleboro area’s rich musical history as well as amazing assets and, for a time, explore captivating music.
-The generosity of two wonderful women has opened the path ahead and Juno will celebrate their love of music and community.
+The Juno Orchestra Project celebrates the Brattleboro area’s rich musical history as well as amazing assets and, for a time, explore captivating music.
+The generosity of two wonderful women has opened the path ahead and Juno celebrates their love of music and community.